 The Chimes in Israel

-The Chimes, one of the United States' largest and most respected non-profit agencies which assist people with developmental disabilities and other barriers to independent living.
-Chimes serve and support clients and their families with the following programs: Infant stimulation and early childhood intervention.
-Family support with caregivers to help them cope with the challenges which developmental disabilities can present.
-Day habilitation programs.
-Adult education and physical educational programs.
+The Chimes, one of the United States' largest and most respected non-profit agencies assists people with developmental disabilities and other barriers to independent living.
+Chimes serve and support clients and their families with the following programs: infant stimulation, early childhood intervention, family support with caregivers to help the children cope with the challenges which developmental disabilities can present, day rehabilitation programs, adult education programs and physical educational programs.